 By Iris Stone

 In this ranking, we highlight the top values among Kentucky colleges and universities.
+You may also want to check out our ranking of the best value online colleges in Kentucky.

 Kentucky may not exactly be renowned for its prestigious academic options, but you’d be remiss to write off an entire state without even a glance at what it has to offer.
 Upon close inspection, our ranking reveals that Kentucky is home to some true gems in higher education, including the popular University of Kentucky and University of Louisville, small religious colleges that cater to the faithful, and even a school that offers nearly FREE tuition in exchange for work study commitments.